-WIOA Title I Section 134(c) (3) (E) requires that priority of service be given to "recipients of public assistance, other low income individuals, and individuals who are basic skills assistance."
-Further, unlike WIA where priority was required only when funds were limited, "priority must be given regardless of funding levels" in WIOA law.
-As described in the Act, WIOA law is meant to increase need, "particularly those with barriers to employment."
+WIOA Title I Section 134(c) (3) (E) requires that priority of service be given to "recipients of public assistance, other low income individuals, and individuals who are basic skills deficient for receipt of career services...and training services."
+As indicated in the Notice of Proposed Rule Making (NPRM) Preamble, "WIOA builds on the priority given under WIA to providing training services to low-income individuals receiving public assistance."
+Further, unlike WIA where priority was required only when funds were limited, "priority must be given regardless of funding levels" in WIOA.
+As described in the Act, WIOA is meant to increase need, "particularly those with barriers to employment. "